Biodiversity Net Gain for Developers, are you ready?

 Civity works closely with Local Planning Authorities; it has a wealth of knowledge of the environmental law, the planning process as well as scientific and on-the-ground experience of local ecology.
 All this is available to biodiversity net gain for developers through Civity’s consultancy services.
 We will work alongside your team to create a logical, comprehensive plan expressed in terms the planners like to see and you will understand.

-It is incumbent on developers to find the Biodiversity Credits and statutory biodiversity credits needed to offset their biodiversity loss.
+It is incumbent on developers to find the biodiversity units or statutory biodiversity credits needed to offset their biodiversity loss.

-The biodiversity value of a piece of land is assessed in biodiversity metrics (see below).
+• The biodiversity value of a piece of land is assessed in biodiversity metrics.
 Factors influencing the valuation include:

 • The location relative to the site of biodiversity damage (e.g., the development site).

-• The location is relative to neighbouring land.
+• The location in relation to neighbouring land.

 • Any existing use of the land as a habitat and the condition it is in.